 Eat All The FOOD

 And of course no trip to Cancun is complete without tacos!
-On a recommendation from Sam’s sister, we headed to a little spot in town called Camineiro.
-We enjoyed the variety of tacos, sauces and margaritas offered here.
+On a recommendation from my sister, I headed to a little spot in town called Camineiro.
+I enjoyed the variety of tacos, sauces and margaritas offered here.
 Traditional Mexican tacos are smaller than the ones we’re typically used to here in the states and come with a variety of meat to try such as al pastor, suadero, chorizo and carne asada … but can be served with chicken or fish as well.
 Sauces range from varying degrees of heat and come in many colors of red and green.
 One other big difference between these tacos and ones at home – they are not served with cheese.

-Since we were there for Valentine’s day, we decided to go out for a nice dinner at Fred’s. near our hotel.
+Next I decided to go out for a nice dinner at Fred’s. near our hotel.
 They had delicious drinks and a large selection of fish.

 Ceviche and Aquachile are very popular things to eat while in Cancun.